WongWingKeng/Data-Products/README.md

 # Developing-Data-Products

 This repo is for the Coursera Developing Data Products course.
-It contains the course assignment - Shiny Application and Reproducibe Pitch Presentation.
+It contains the course assignment - Shiny Application and Reproducible Pitch Presentation.

 #Note